ADD CONDITION

 Renal Impairment

-Patients with renal impairment may not have specific information regarding dosage adjustments, special monitoring, or safety considerations outlined in the prescribing information.
-Therefore, healthcare professionals should exercise caution when prescribing this medication to patients with reduced kidney function, as the absence of detailed guidance necessitates careful clinical judgment and individualized patient assessment.
+Patients with renal impairment have not been specifically addressed in the available data regarding dosage adjustments, special monitoring, or safety considerations.
+Therefore, healthcare professionals should exercise caution when prescribing this medication to patients with reduced kidney function, as the lack of information necessitates careful clinical judgment and monitoring.

 Hepatic Impairment